jguida941/MemLite/README.md

 •   ***Compatible with Python 3.10+***

+# BSD 3-Clause License:
+Created by Justin Gudida.
+May - 2025.
+Use it all your want.
+Never fully finished this just gotta change buttons locations/polish it up a bit.

 # Roadmap

 The additions will support:

 - **QColorDialog**: For your UI editor's color selection

-- **QSlider**: For opacity/transparency controls in your UI editor

-- **QIcon, QPainter, QPen, QPixmap**: For custom drawing like the traffic light buttons
+- **QIcon, QPainter, QPen, QPixmap**: For custom drawing like the traffic light buttons - Need to put in right place

 - **json**: To save/load UI customization settings